allure-framework/allure-csharp/src/Allure.Xunit.v3/README.md

 }
 ```

-You can also use `Allure.Net.Commons.AllureApi` to add labels, links,
+You can also use `Allure.AllureApi` to add labels, links,
 parameters, steps, and attachments at runtime.

+Note, that `Allure.AllureInProcessApi` is not supported yet.

 ## Configuration